Steve Goodman: Career

 He played the Philadelphia Folk Festival six times between 1970 and 1978.
-Goodman's songs first appeared on Gathering at The Earl of Old Town, an album produced by Chicago record company Dunwich in 1971.
-As a close friend of Earl Pionke, the owner of the folk music bar, Goodman performed at The Earl dozens of times, including customary New Year's Eve concerts.
+Goodman's songs first appeared on Gathering at the Earl of Old Town, an album produced by Chicago record company Dunwich in 1971.
+As a close friend of Earl Pionke's, the owner of the folk music bar, Goodman performed at the Earl dozens of times, including customary New Year's Eve concerts.
 He also remained closely involved with Chicago's Old Town School of Folk Music, where he had met and mentored his friend John Prine.

 Later in 1971, Goodman was playing at a Chicago bar called the Quiet Knight as the opening act for Kris Kristofferson.
-Impressed with Goodman, Kristofferson introduced him to Paul Anka, who brought Goodman to New York to record some demos.
+Impressed with Goodman, Kristofferson introduced him to Paul Anka, who brought Goodman to New York City to record some demonstration tapes.
 This resulted in Goodman signing a contract with Buddah Records.
+Also during that gig, Goodman brought Kristofferson and Anka to meet John Prine who was playing at the Earl of Old Town.

 All this time, Goodman had been busy writing many of his most enduring songs, and this avid songwriting led to an important break for him.
 While at the Quiet Knight, Goodman saw Arlo Guthrie and asked him to let him play a song for him.
 Guthrie grudgingly agreed on the condition that Goodman buy him a beer first; Guthrie would then listen to Goodman for as long as it took Guthrie to drink the beer.
 Goodman played "City of New Orleans", which Guthrie liked enough that he asked to record it.

-Guthrie's version of Goodman's song, about the Illinois Central's City of New Orleans train, became a Top 20 hit in 1972 and provided Goodman with enough financial and artistic success to make music a full-time career.
+Guthrie's version of Goodman's song, about the Illinois Central's City of New Orleans train, became a top-20 hit in 1972 and provided Goodman with enough financial and artistic success to make music a full-time career.
 The song became an American standard, covered by such musicians as Johnny Cash, Judy Collins, Chet Atkins, Lynn Anderson, and Willie Nelson, whose recorded version earned Goodman a posthumous Grammy for Best Country Song in 1985.
-A French translation of the song, "Salut Les Amoureux", was recorded by Joe Dassin in 1973.
+A French translation of the song, "Salut les Amoureux", was recorded by Joe Dassin in 1973.